morsheduluofc/MachineLearning/README.md

 * Random Forest Regression: We will predict revenue based on temperature from Icecream Data using random forest-based regression.
 See TreeForestRegression.ipynb file

 ## Classification Algorithms:
-* Naive Bayes algorithm
+* Naive Bayes algorithm: We find whether a user buys a product by clicking the ad on the site based on their salary, age, and gender.
+This is a cclassification problem.
+See NaiveBayes.ipynb file
-* kNN Classifier
+* kNN Classifier:
-* SVM Classifer
+* SVM Classifer:
-* Decision Tress Classifer
+* Decision Tress Classifer:
-* Random Forest Classifer
+* Random Forest Classifer: